mjpitz/aetherfs/ARCHITECTURE.md

 Sometime after Indeed developed RAD internally, we saw a similar system open sourced from [Netflix][] called [Hollow][].
 Hollow is a Java library used to distribute in-memory datasets.
 Unlike RAD's file-system based approach, Hollow stored everything in S3.
-While I have not used Hollow myself, I can see the utility it provides to Java ecosystem.
+While I have not used Hollow myself, I see the utility it provides to Java ecosystem.

 [Indeed]: https://www.indeed.com
 [RAD]: https://www.youtube.com/watch?v=lDXdf5q8Yw8